 1. Restart Devices

 Yes, I know how it sound and chances are most of you have already done this couple of times, but if you haven’t then you should.

-The good old reboot is a fix to many software problems and network issues.
-Turn off both router and modem (in case you have one) and wait for 30 seconds before restarting them again.
+The good old reboot forces the network devices to refresh their IP tables and reload the configuration files.
+Turn off both the router and the modem (in case you have one).
+Next, wait for 30 seconds before restarting them again.
 Additionally, you should also restart your PC to ensure things are clean.
 Once all the devices are reset, try connecting again to see if it works.

 2. Check Modem Lights

 There might be a problem with your internet connection instead of the devices connected.
 To confirm, check the “Internet light” on the router and make sure it’s working.
-Additionally, ensure there is no unusual behavior; such as extraordinary light flickering.
+Additionally, ensure there is no unusual extraordinary light flickering on the router.

 Ideally, the DSL lights should be ON or green in few cases, and the WiFi indicator lights should blink.
-If you are not sure how to check, contact your ISP(Internet service provider) customer care services.
-Confirm what’s wrong with the Internet and how much time will it take to fix the problem.
+If you are not sure how to check, contact your ISP’s customer care services and confirm the ongoing Internet issue and how much time will it take to fix the problem.

 Related: Find out who is stealing your WiFi

 3. Use Built-in Troubleshooter

 If the Intenet is fine from ISP end and the Internet is working on at least one of the connected devices, then chances are there is a problem with the WiFi adapter of your device.
-This can be easily fixed with the built-in troubleshooter program that comes with Windows and Mac.
+This can be easily fixed with the built-in troubleshooter that comes with Windows and Mac.

-For instance, let’s take Windows.
-Here you have the built-in network troubleshooter which can solve or at least answer most of the network related problems.
+For instance, in Windows, there is a built-in network troubleshooter which can solve or at least answer most of the network-related problems.
 Right-click on the network icon in the taskbar and select “Troubleshoot problems.”
-Windows will automatically look for problems and fix them.
+Next, Windows will automatically look for problems and fix them.
 If it cannot fix it, then it will at least let you know what the problem is.
-You can search for the solution to the problem online, or even ask in the comments below; we may be able to help.
+You can search for the solution online, or even ask in the comments below; we may be able to help.

 4. Flush DNS